How To Make Your Own Natural Wedding Confetti

-Making your own eco-friendly, biodegradable and plastic-free wedding confetti is really easy and also free!
+One of the things I did was make my own eco-friendly, compostable and plastic-free wedding confetti.
+It was so easy to make and completely free!
 It won't cost you a penny!
-I've broken it down into a few steps to make it easier.
+I've broken it down into a few easy steps to follow.

 What time of year would you find your confetti?